Amrit-S/analysis-tool-website/README.md

 #### Library Versions

 Please note that the EC2 instance is very delicately set-up to include all necessary deep learning libraries like keras, tensorflow, etc. and therefore library versions are quite sensitive.
-It is highly suggested to not update/touch the EC2 instance enviroment unless you are in full confidence of the changes you are making, and are privy to the possible code crashes they may cause for the segmentation code in particular on the backend.
+It is highly suggested to not update/touch the EC2 instance enviroment unless you are in full confidence of the changes you are making, and are privy to the possible code crashes they may cause, particulary the server's segementation implementation.

 ### Continous Integration